lagenar/python-cronet/README.md

-# python-cronet
+# cronet

-`python-cronet` is a library to use Chromium's network stack from Python.
+`cronet` is a library to use Chromium's network stack from Python.

 **The library is currently in alpha stage.**